JohnPetere/Burley-Maids/README.md

  - <strike>add buttons for getting a quote to contact page</strike>
  - if they clicked one of the "service" icons on the main page, it will light up or flash the corresponding form inputs
 ### Contact us page
- - Find a form email thing, design  the form after it
+ - <strike>Find a form email thing, design  the form after it </strike>

  ## References
  - [Deploy React into firebase](https://www.example.com)